 Dr. Love possesses a wealth of knowledge and experience in STEM (science, technology, engineering, and mathematics) education.
-Prior to earning his Ph.D., he taught secondary Technology and Engineering education courses in the Queen Anne's County and Howard County (Maryland) Public School Systems.
+Prior to earning his Ph.D. he taught integrated STEM courses in Maryland’s Public School System.
 He earned his Ph.D. in Curriculum and Instruction from Virginia Tech, with a focus on Integrative STEM Education and Higher Education Administration.
 While at Virginia Tech, Dr. Love helped deliver science and engineering instruction for elementary educators participating in the Virginia Initiative for Science Teaching and Achievement (VISTA) project.
 He is nationally recognized for his work related to the safer design of makerspaces and collaborative STEM labs.
-Dr. Love currently serves on the Safety Advisory Board for the National Science Teachers Association (NSTA) and is the editor of Safety Spotlight for the International Technology and Engineering Educators Association's (ITEEA) flagship journal.
-He has received awards from ITEEA and the Technology and Engineering Educators Association of Pennsylvania (TEEAP) for his publications on STEM education.
-Prior to Dr. Love's arrival at Penn State Harrisburg, he was a tenured associate professor and coordinator of Technology and Engineering teacher preparation at the University of Maryland Eastern Shore.
+Dr. Love is an Authorized OSHA Trainer for General Industry and serves on the Safety Advisory Board for the National Science Teaching Association (NSTA).
+He has also served on committees at the state and national level that developed the new PreK-12 science, technology, and engineering standards.
+In recognition of his work, Dr. Love has received awards from professional organizations such as the ITEEA and TEEAP.
+Prior to Dr. Love's arrival at Penn State Harrisburg he was a tenured associate professor and program coordinator at the University of Maryland Eastern Shore.
 He is a graduate of nearby Palmyra Area High School.

 Examining teacher preparation and Pedagogical Content Knowledge (PCK) within Integrative STEM (Science, Technology, Engineering, Mathematics) Education